umeshkunwar-ctrl/COIT11223-E-Portfolio/e-portfolio-4.md

 I selected this concept because it gave me an ethical framework for evaluating censorship rather than considering the issue only from a legal or technical perspective.

-**YOUR SENTENCE: Write one sentence explaining how Mill's harm principle developed or changed your own understanding of censorship.**
+“I learned from Mill's harm principle that freedom of expression should generally be respected, while restrictions may sometimes be justified when they are necessary to prevent harm to other people.”

-I learned that decisions about restricting online information require consideration of both individual freedom and potential harm to others.
-This is relevant to ICT professionals involved in online platforms, content moderation and online-safety technologies.
+This closely reflects the ethical concept taught in your Week 9 slides

 ---